Qualifying Conditions for a Medical Card in Arizona

 This page highlights the qualifying conditions, besides other Arizona medical marijuana card requirements.
 After going over its contents, you will know whether you qualify for medical marijuana in AZ.
 If you meet all the Arizona medical cannabis qualifications, schedule an appointment with an AZ MMJ doctor near you and get your marijuana certification.
 After getting certified, you can apply for the AZ medical marijuana card.

-What Qualifies for a Medical Card in Arizona (AZ)
+What Qualifies for a Medical Card in AZ?

-If you’re already suffering from one of the qualifying conditions, or if you’re uncertain about your medical condition you can talk to one of our licensed marijuana doctors in Arizona.
-Their medical expertise can help you figure out if medical marijuana is the best solution for your health and well-being.
+If you’re already suffering from one of the medical conditions mentioned above or are uncertain about your illness, you can talk to one of our licensed marijuana doctors in Arizona.
+Their medical expertise can help you understand if medical marijuana is the best solution for your health and well-being.

-Getting an official medical marijuana recommendation is the first step when applying for an AZ medical card.
-After a patient has received their recommendation, they should submit their patient application to the Arizona Department of Health Services.
+Getting an official medical marijuana certification is the first step when applying for an AZ medical card.
+After getting certified, you should submit your patient application to the Arizona Department of Health Services (ADHS/AZDHS).

-- Submit your application through the Individual Licensing Portal.
+- Submit your application through the AZDHS Individual Licensing Portal.